Flops and Hilbert schemes of space curve singularities: Introduction

 \subsection{Main results}

 Let

-be a flop transition between smooth connected projective complex threefolds, where $X$ has a unique singular point $\nu\in X$ so that the scheme-theoretic exceptional loci $\Sigma^\pm \coloneqq (f^\pm)^{-1}(\nu)$ are smooth connected $(0,-2)$-curves on $Y^\pm$.
-In particular, the curves are rigid\footnote{in the sense of Definition~\ref{def:rigid-curve}.} and hence there exist unique chains of scheme-theoretic thickenings
+be a \textit{flop transition} between smooth connected projective complex threefolds, where $f^\pm$ are \textit{contractions}\footnote{In the sense of Definition~\ref{def:contraction}.} and $X$ has a unique singular point $\nu\in X$ so that the scheme-theoretic exceptional loci $\Sigma^\pm \coloneqq (f^\pm)^{-1}(\nu)$ are smooth connected $(0,-2)$-curves on $Y^\pm$.
+Such transitions were first studied in \cite{Reid-Minimal-Models} for complex analytic spaces, and more recently, in \cite{Spherical_twists}, and, as part of a more general framework, in \cite{DW16}, for quasi-projective threefolds.
+In particular, it was shown in \textit{loc. cit.} that any $(0,-2)$ curve $\Sigma$ in a smooth threefold $Y$ determines uniquely a numerical invariant $n\in \Z$, $n \geq 2$, which admits several equivalent definitions.
+Moreover, given a diagram of the form \eqref{eq:flop-diagram-A}, the numerical invariants $n^\pm$ associated to the curves $\Sigma^\pm$ coincide, and their common value will be denoted by $n$.

+For a \textit{contraction} $f\colon Y\to X$ of a $(0,-2)$-curve $\Sigma\subset Y$, in \cite{Reid-Minimal-Models}, the invariant $n$ was defined as the width of $\Sigma$, i.e., the maximal length of a trivial thickening $\Sigma \subset \Sigma \times\Spec\, \C[t]/(t^k)\subset Y$.
+More recently, the same invariant $n$ was identified in \cite{DW16} with the length of the \textit{contraction algebra} of $\Sigma$ defined in \cite{Spherical_twists, DW16}.
+For the purposes of the present paper, it suffices to note that the contraction algebra controls the non-commutative deformation theory of the structure sheaf $\scrO_\Sigma$ as an $\scrO_Y$-module.
+In particular, it was shown in \cite{DW16} that the component of the moduli space of simple coherent sheaves on $Y$ containing $[\scrO_\Sigma]$ is isomorphic to $\Spec\, \C[t]/(t^n)$ (see Theorem~\ref{thm:moduli-sigma} in Appendix~\ref{sec:theorem-filtration}.)
+We prove in Proposition \ref{prop:hilb-sigma}, that a similar result holds for the connected component of Hilbert schemes of curves on $Y$ containing $[\Sigma \subset Y]$.